-The impact of delivering Net Zero will be substantial and significant on our network and our business.
-We are already seeing unprecedented growth in the number of connection requests - the number and size of capital projects that we will need to deliver on an annual basis between now and 2030 is more than double the largest year we had in the RIIO-T1 period.
+We are also seeing unprecedented growth in the number of connection requests - the number and size we will need to deliver on an annual basis between now and 2030 is more than double the largest year we had in the RIIO-T1period.
 If we look further into the future, we can see further increases in the scale and complexity of the SSEN Transmission network investment requirements.

 Our business needs to grow in capacity and capability to meet the demands that are placed on us.
-Technology investment, through our Digital Programme, is key to that success - both in terms of building the platforms and capabilities to enable our business to operate more effectively, and in new digitally enabled ways, and also through the liberation of data and exploitation of information in day-to-day business decision making.
+Technology investment, through our Digital Programme, is key to that success - both in terms of building the platforms and capabilities to enable our business to operate more effectively, and in new digitally enabled ways, and through the liberation of data and exploitation of information in day-to-day business decision making.